alex-gutev/cl-environments/README.md

 ## Status

 Supports: Clisp, CCL, ECL, ABCL, CMUCL, SBCL, Allegro CL and LispWorks.

-Defaults to the full code-walker implementation on other CL implementations.
-This will work if the implementation does not expand the standard CL macros to implementation-specific special forms.

 Tested on: Clisp, CCL, ECL, ABCL, CMUCL and SBCL.

 ## Issues